 Fair Fun For Readers

 If your child loves locomotives, the Railroad is the place for you.
-Considered the oldest (it may even be the largest!) miniature railroad of its kind in the United States, the hand-built and hand-operated train was built in 1924.
-It has more than 9,800 feet of track, and can run more than 30 trains at one time.
-Get a close look at the Pacific Electric 901, one of the wood Red Cars that once traveled to Pomona.
-Combo PE 1451, which was used as a Railway Post Office stopping at Pomona on its way to L.A. and San Bernardino, will be there, too.
-Tours will be conducted Wednesdays through Sundays from 1 to 8 p.m.
+Considered the oldest (it may even be the largest!) miniature railroad of its kind in the United States, the hand-built and hand-operated train was built in 1924, has more than 9,800 feet of track and can run more than 30 trains at one time!
+And if train geeks want to see real trains — not miniatures — the LA County Fair train exhibit houses eleven full size train locomotives to explore up close.
+Choo Choo.

 The Circus Is Coming

 The Beneath the Sea section replicated the reef creatures in the Florida Keys National Marine Sanctuary, but it will also have a Sea Lion Splash show, sharks (in a 5,000-gallon tank) and live stingrays on display that can be fed.
-If you’ve never seen a real mermaid, Mermaid Melissa will talk to kids about being environmentally friendly.
+If you’ve never seen a real mermaid, Mermaid Melissa will talk to kids about being environmentally friendly as well.
 (That is, when she isn’t holding her breath — which she can do for five minutes!)